ccle/moodle-docker/README.md

 2. You can now spin up the containers manually, with '[sudo -E] bin/moodle-docker-compose up -d'.
 The '-d' causes the containers to run in detached mode, meaning they will run in the background.
 If you needed the '--with-sudo' option in the setup script, you'll need 'sudo -E' every time you call moodle-docker-compose.
 3. Stop the containers with '[sudo -E] bin/moodle-docker-compose stop'.
 This stops the containers without removing them.
 4. If you want to quickly spin up the Docker containers without setting environmental variables, you can run './setup.sh /path/to/moodle/code [--with-sudo] --no-build' to quickly spin up the containers in detached mode without rebuilding the Docker images.
 However, you will not be able to use any other docker-compose options unless you follow the above steps.

+If you need to SSH into the webserver container for any reason, use the following command:

+'[sudo] docker exec -it moodledocker_webserver_1 bash'

 ### Troubleshooting